dlwh/epic/README.md

 None of these models are good by themselves: you need to train them jointly.
 To do that, use epic.models.EPParserModelFactory:
 <pre>
-$ java -cp target/epicparser-assembly-0.1.jar epic.parser.models.ParserPipeline --modelFactory epic.models.EPParserModelFactory --model.0 "model the first" --model.1 "model the second" // etc.
+$ java -cp target/epicparser-assembly-0.1.jar epic.parser.models.ParserTrainer --modelFactory epic.models.EPParserModelFactory --model.0 "model the first" --model.1 "model the second" // etc.
 </pre>